 - Give yourself time to think before reacting.
 The STOP procedure below can help with this.

 - Take time to breathe.
 Take five slow, deep breaths, noticing the sensation of the air passing through your nostrils and the rise and fall of your chest.

-- Go for a walk to get away from whatever is causing you to get angry.
+- Go for a walk–get away from whatever is making you angry.

 - Talk to someone about how you feel.
-You may be able to talk with a trusted friend or may prefer to seek professional help.
-In a crisis, it might be helpful to speak with the Samaritans on 116 123.
+You could talk with a trusted friend or might prefer to seek professional help—the Samaritans (116 123) and always on hand to offer support in a crisis.

 The STOP procedure

-One thing we have found useful with our clients is the STOP procedure.
+One thing our clients have often found useful is the STOP procedure.
 It’s a simple way to help you remember to take some timeout to reflect before you act.

 You can find more information in the Creative Anger Expression handout that accompanies this page.